morrisond23/CSC6301/README.md

 # SortedStack

 SortedStack is a program I first created for Project 4 as SortedLinkedList.
-The specifications then changed and the program was renamed to SortedStack.
+Later, the specifications were changed for Project 5 and the program was renamed to SortedStack.

 ## TEST SMALL HEADING